Obligations during Fortuitous Events: Suspended, Cancelled or Still Demandable?

 Cover photo from: livescience.com

-Christian Andrew Labitoria Gallardo recently graduated with a degree of Juris Doctor at the Ateneo School of Law and is currently an associate of the Sangalang & Gaerlan, Business Lawyers, a law firm specializing in corporate, labor and business law.
-You may reach him at firstname.lastname@example.org Art 1174, New Civil Code of the Philippines.
+Christian Andrew Labitoria Gallardo is a recent graduate of the Ateneo School of Law with a Juris Doctor degree, and is currently an associate of the Sangalan and Gaerlan, Business Lawyers, a law firm specializing in labor, corporate and business law.
+You may reach him through a phone call or message (09157042132) or via email (email@example.com).
+Art 1174, New Civil Code of the Philippines.
 Real v Belo, G.R.
 No. 146224 (2007).
 Art 1174, New Civil Code.
 Article 19, Civil Code.